Liberian rebel sentenced in Switzerland for war crimes, cannibalism | Law-Order

 Liberian rebel sentenced in Switzerland for war crimes, cannibalism

-A Liberian rebel commander was sentenced in Switzerland to 20 years in jail on Friday for rape, killings and an act of cannibalism, in one of the only civil war-era cases from his West African country to go to trial.
+He was cleared on Friday of attempted murder of a civilian, accessory to the murder of a civilian, an order to loot and recruitment of a child soldier.
+The court said in an emailed statement that the 20-year sentence was the maximum it was allowed to give under Swiss law.

-A Liberian rebel commander was sentenced in Switzerland to 20 years in jail on Friday for rape, killings and an act of cannibalism, in one of the only civil war-era cases from his West African country to go to trial.
-The case was Switzerland's first war crimes trial in a civilian court.
+A Liberian rebel commander was sentenced in Switzerland to 20 years in jail on Friday for rape, killings and an act of cannibalism, in one of the first ever convictions over the West African country's civil war.
+The case was also Switzerland's first war crimes trial in a civilian court.
 It involved 46-year-old Alieu Kosiah who went by the nom de guerre "bluff boy" in the rebel faction ULIMO that fought former President Charles Taylor's army in the 1990s.

-Kosiah, faced 25 charges at the Swiss Federal Court including killings of civilians, rape and an act of cannibalism.
-Court documents showed he was convicted on all but four of them - with acquittals for attempted murder of a civilian, accessory to the murder of a civilian, an order to loot and recruitment of a child soldier.

 It was not immediately clear when the deportation would take place.
-Kosiah's sentence of 20 years includes the 2,413 days, or around 6-1/2 years, that he has already served in pre-trial detention, the court papers showed.
-Liberia's Truth and Reconciliation Committee recommended the creation of an extraordinary court but proceedings never began there and some former warlords now occupy positions of power.
+Kosiah's sentence includes the 2,413 days, or around 6-1/2 years, that he has already served in pre-trial detention, the court papers showed.
+(Additional reporting by Alphonso Toweh in Monrovia; Editing by Alex Richardson and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)